Gavdos: Geography

 The island is 26 nmi south of Chora Sfakion.
 The area of the municipality, which includes the small island Gavdopoula, is 32.424 km2.
 The island is roughly triangular in shape.
 Its highest point is Mount Vardia, 345 m.
 The southeastern corner is a rocky peninsula with a natural arch carved by the elements, called Trypiti.
 A concrete sculpture of an oversized chair, built by a group of Russians who came to the island in the 1990s, sits on top of Trypiti.

 Environment

-There is an islet called Gavdopoula (Γαυδοπούλα, "little Gavdos") to the north west of Gavdos.
+There is an islet called Gavdopoula (Γαυδοπούλα, "little Gavdos") to the northwest of Gavdos.
 Gavdos and Gavdopoula are covered with phrygana (φρύγανα), low-lying shrubs.
 Both are important stops for migrating birds.
 Local birds include the Eurasian scops owl and the European shag.
 Both Gavdos and Gavdopoula have been designated by BirdLife International as an Important Bird Area (IBA).
 Gavdos also has a variety of other vegetation, such as maquis as well as forests of pines and junipers.